sirkapil/nehu/meet.md

 <hr />

 As we're not together.
 But one day, we'll make a plan (may be a surprise meeting instead of plan😆) to meet each other🤗.
 I don't know,  when will that day come ?
-After a month, year or decade (too long, lol😆)?
-But, I'm sure that day will surely come.
+After a month, year or decade (too long, lol😆) But I'm sure that day will surely come.

 One morning🌄, I'll wake up just to meet you.
 You'll gotta see my face and I'll gotta see your face that day.
 I'm damn sure that We'll surely have marvelous time together that day.
 We'll go to the cafe.
 We'll eat too much (like bhukkads 😆) and party together.